Speech and Language Pathologist

 - Advise educators, students and parents in strategies to cope with or avoid communication-related misunderstandings.

 - Design, develop, and employ alternative diagnostic or communication devices and strategies.

 - Conduct lessons and direct educational or therapeutic games to assist teachers dealing with students with speech problems.

 - Refer the parents and the student as appropriate to additional educational or professional services if needed.

 - Utilize resources to effectively communicate with others with different communication abilities (e.g. non-English speaking, hearing impaired).

 Reports to: Building Principals and Special Education Director

-Salary Schedule: As outlined in the applicable negotiated agreement for the 2021-2022 school year.
+Salary Schedule: Salary Schedule: As outlined in the applicable negotiated agreement for the 2022-2023 school year base salary is $38,775.
 The schedule is located on the district website.
 Full insurance premiums paid by the district with 2 insurance options available-one with HSA.
-Single dental is paid for by the district.
+Single dental is paid for by the district

 We also accept up to 15 years of service